mercator-ocean/copernicus-marine-toolbox/doc/usage/describe-usage.rst

     }

 By default, the command only shows the products.
-To include the datasets, you can use the ``--returned-fields datasets`` option.
+To include the datasets, you can use the ``--return-fields datasets`` option.

 To save the JSON output to a file, you can use the following command: